 These Yes, No, Maybe Lists focus on narrower, more easily digested topics rather than trying to fit every sexual act under the sun on a few pages.
 Each list includes brief descriptions of every act as well as a dedicated line for giving or receiving when relevant.

-There is so much that needs to be learned and understood about sexuality.
+There is so much that needs to be learned and understood about human sexuality.
 However, overwhelming lists make that knowledge hard to absorb.
-My worksheets and resources aim to split large collections of information into digestible chunks to avoid inundating readers.
+My resources aim to split large collections of information into digestible chunks to avoid inundating readers.

 Subscribe to this blog to get new posts delivered to your inbox: